Xetibo/ReSet-Doc/sections/literature.typ

 A soft requirement of an interpreted language for plugins is the simplification of creating a plugin for potential plugin developers.
-If this requirement is not fulfilled, then the interpreted language does not offer any benefit other than slight security improvements if the language is non-turing complete.
+If this requirement is not fulfilled, then the interpreted language does not offer any benefit other than slight security improvements if the language is non-Turing complete.

 The second requirement is interoperability with both the programming languages of the base system and any technology that is used within the base system.
 For ReSet, this would be Rust and GTK as the main technologies.

 #subsubsubsection("Architecture")